 The Anker Q30 look very similar to the Anker Soundcore Life Q20 Wireless.
 They have a simple design with a black satin finish.
 With this generation, there's a small logo in gold found on both earcups, which makes it look a little more refined.
 They also come in 'Midnight Blue' and 'Sakura Pink' if you prefer a more colorful look.

 The Anker Q30 are comfortable headphones.
 Like the Wyze Noise-Cancelling Headphones Wireless, they feel lightweight and don't clamp too tightly on the head.
 That said, the headband padding feels thin and could become uncomfortable when worn for long listening sessions.

 These headphones have a good control scheme.
 Only the right ear cup has a touch-sensitive surface, but most of the controls are physical buttons located on the bottom of both ear cups.
 With the physical buttons, you can play/pause audio, adjust volume, and cycle through three noise cancelling settings: 'ANC', 'Transparency' which allows you to listen to audio while staying aware of what's going on around you, and 'Normal', which is its off mode.
 You can also hold the volume up button to skip to the next track or the volume down button to skip to the previous track.
 You can activate 'Transparency' mode by holding the touch-sensitive surface or activate voice assistant by holding the play/pause button for two seconds.
 While the buttons are clicky and there are voice prompts for the different ANC settings, there aren't beeps for most of the other commands.

-The Anker Q30 are fairly bulky and aren't very portable.
-The ear cups can swivel to lay flat and they come with a hard case to help protect them, but they take up a lot of room.
+The Anker Q30 have mediocre portability as they're somewhat bulky and can be difficult to take with you on the go.
+While the ear cups can swivel to lay flat and they come with a hard case to help protect them, they still take up some room in a bag or backpack.

 The Anker Q30 come with a good hard case.
 It has a zipper so that it fully closes and there's a small section inside so that you can store its cables.
 It should protect your headphones from minor water exposure and accidental drops.